 EU legislation is impactful only in so far as it is effectively implemented.
-The transposition period of the EPBD will start in summer 2024 and will last two years.
+The transposition period of the EPBD starts end of May 2024 and will last two years until 29 May 2026.
 This period will be crucial to get building renovation and decarbonisation policies right at the national level, so that all citizens can enjoy their benefits as quickly and fully as possible.
 If implemented well, and with social considerations in mind, the recast EPBD can be a powerful boost to building renovation and decarbonisation.